 He then cut the opened with his Rotozip drill while I held down the jar.

-Figure out what Ball jar looks best (I chose a vintage blue one and screw it on!)
-Done!
+Choose which Mason or Ball jar looks best (I chose a vintage blue one)

 I hope this inspires you & answers all your questions of how to make a mason or ball jar light.